JackSzwergold/Cheat-Sheets/content/Using an Ubuntu Linux Server 2.md

 Template: index
 ---

-## Using an Ubuntu Linux Server 2

-By Jack Szwergold

 ### Part 2: Setting Up a LAMP Stack

 So in part 1 of my tutorial, I explained how I like to configure a base level Ubuntu server.
 In part 2 of my tutorial I will explain how to setup useful and solid LAMP stack that can be used as a production server or a development/sandbox server for web development needs.